eau-claire-energy-cooperative/bookstack-downloader/README.md

 ### Downloading Books

 Books are downloaded by into PDF files.
 You pass in the slugified name of either a shelf (`-s`) or a single book (`-b`).
 These can be found in the URL for the object.
 As an example, if the shelf is called "Library Books" the slugified version is "library-books".
 By default each book will download to a single PDF file with all the chapters and pages.
 If you want to split up the contents even more the `--split-book` option will create a folder for the book and download each chapter or page to it's own PDF file.

+### Downloading Modified Only

+It is possible to only download content that has changed since the last run of the script.
+To do this use the `--modified-only` flag.
+When this is turned on, the first time run all content will be downloaded.
+You'll notice a text file in the downloads directory called `last_run.txt`.
+This contains the date/time of the last run of the script.
+On the next run this date will be used to compare the updated date for all books, chapters, and pages selected for download.
+Only those that have been updated since the last run will be downloaded.

+__Note:__ That if a single page within a book is updated, the entire book will be downloaded.
+This is true even if `--split-book` is being used.

 ## Contributing